 PhD students who know me a little longer or have worked with me intensively know that I am a great believer in walking half an hour every day.
 For many different reasons.
 You won’t be surprised if I tell you that I spend many of my holidays walking.

-I came across an article of Canva which summarized all the advantages of walking.
+I came across an article by Canva which summarized all the advantages of walking.

 1. Walking stimulates creativity